szabgab/python.code-maven.com/pages/change-modify-date-of-a-file-using-python.md

 title: Change the modify date of a file using Python (touch)
 timestamp: 2024-07-05T16:10:01
 author: szabgab
-published: Get the modify time of a file and set all the timestamps of a file.
+published: true
-description:
+description: Get the modify time of a file and set all the timestamps of a file.
 tags:
     - stat
     - utime